cpackard/weblink/README.md

 ## Usage

+To run the program you need Java 1.6 or greater.
+If you just want to run the program, download the weblink.jar file and run:

+    $ java -jar weblink.jar "url-1" "url-2"

-To run the file you need Java 1.6 or greater and Leiningen, which you can get here: [Leiningen](http://http://leiningen.org/)
+Alternatively, if you'd like to run it from source, the only other additional component you need is Leiningen, which you can get here: [Leiningen](http://http://leiningen.org/)

 Once you have the prerequisites, simply run from the command line: